essembeh/gnome-extensions-cli/README.md

 Pros:

-- You can install extensions without any Gnome session running (usign _ssh_ for example)
+- You can install extensions without any Gnome session running (using _ssh_ for example)
 - Many `gext` alternatives CLI tools use this method

 Cons: